Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 4.09.02 =
-* Show a warning when leaving the form settings page with unsaved changes.
+* Show a warning when leaving the settings page with unsaved changes.
-* Make the process for using free form templates more clear.
+* Make the process for using free templates more clear.

 = 4.09.01 =
 * Don't include a link in the entries list to the form page when the user doesn't have permission to see anything there.